Heart Attack vs Heartburn How to Tell the Difference

 Recognizing the Symptoms of Heart Attack vs. Heartburn

-It's like mistaking a firecracker for fireworks—both heart attack and heartburn can cause chest pain, but they're worlds apart in severity.
-More than 300,000 trips to the hospital each year are due to folks getting these two mixed up.
+Both heart attacks and heartburn can cause chest pain, but they're worlds apart in severity.
+More than 300,000 trips to the hospital each year are due to people getting these two mixed up.

 The Classic Signs of a Heart Attack

-If your chest feels like it’s under siege and you've got that infamous left-sided pain or an ache shooting down your arm, think beyond indigestion—it could be your heart calling out for help.
+If your chest feels like it’s under siege and you've got that left-sided pain or an ache shooting down your arm, think beyond indigestion—it could be your heart.

 This isn't just discomfort; it's intense pressure, as if an elephant decided to sit right on top of you.

 Sweating bullets and feeling breathless?
-These aren’t signs you should brush off with antacids because when it comes to matters of the heart—time is muscle.
+These aren’t signs you should brush off with antacids; seek professional medical help immediately.

 When It's Likely Heartburn

-You’ve enjoyed a feast fit for royalty, but now there’s trouble brewing in your belly kingdom—a rising tide of acid reflux along with bloating so bad even belching doesn’t bring relief.
+You’ve enjoyed a meal, but now there’s trouble brewing in your belly—a rising sensation of acid reflux along with bloating so bad even belching doesn’t bring relief.

-That burning sensation creeping up from your stomach into your throat is likely just some rebellious gastric juices, not something more sinister.
+That burning sensation creeping up from your stomach into your throat is likely some gastric juices, not something more sinister.

 Triggers and Timing of Symptoms